andy-she-hoi/AWS-CICD/Front-end/README.md

 b) Select a region for your app (ap-southeast-2 is using for this tutorial)

+c) Enable the Bucket Versioning

-c) Remain the rest and create the bucket
+d) Remain the rest and create the bucket

 # Step 3: Change properties and permissions of S3 buckets